statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 3. Fuel oil for combustion purposes delivered to and used on board ships to which this Annex applies shall meet the following requirements:

-.1. except as provided in subparagraph 3.2:
+.1. except as provided in subparagraph 3.2 of this regulation:

 .1.1. the fuel oil shall be blends of hydrocarbons derived from petroleum refining.
 This shall not preclude the incorporation of small amounts of additives intended to improve some aspects of performance;